dirx/dirx/selected-works-and-ideas.md

 With the support of [Spreadshirt](https://www.spreadshirt.de/), T-shirt sales raised more than 10,000 EUR in donations for the Arbeitskreis Vorratsdatenspeicherung, which helped organize the protests.

-Nowadays it can also be found in the [German wikipedia] (https://de.wikipedia.org/wiki/Stasi_2.0).
+Nowadays it can also be found in the [German wikipedia](https://de.wikipedia.org/wiki/Stasi_2.0).

 Made with Macromedia Freehand